RSS Feed

 Up early this morning – suitcases must be in van by 8:45.
 Suck down some cereal and yoghurt and on the road again from Bubion on the way to Ronda.

-Our hike is not as strenuous today – mostly downhill, with a few uphills just to keep us on our toes.
+Our hike is not as strenuous today – mostly down, with a few uphills just to keep us on our toes.
 Views are incredible, as usual.
 We stop for lunch at 1PM.
 Didier says this is the most primitive part of Andalusia, and from all points of view he is right.
 We are at a small taverna where the construction workers come to eat lunch – the food is delish, and there’s lots of it – egg pies, crusty bread, salad, and lemon souffle for dessert.
 I am gaining weight as I write this down.

 Then it’s into the van for the 3.5 hour drive to Ronda.
 Uneventful trip – no nausea this time.